fmgarage/ft-fms-docker/README.md

 In the Docker Desktop settings: Under **General**, activate WSL2 based engine and under **Resources > WSL Integration** activate WSL2 support for your Ubuntu installation.
-It may be necessary to restart both Docker Desktop and Ubuntu to get the integration into a working state.
+It may be necessary to restart both Docker Desktop and Ubuntu (or even reboot Windows) to get the integration into a working state.
 You can test and see if `docker ps` from the Ubuntu terminal throws any error.

 Since it is recommended not to mount volumes from the Windows filesystem into a WSL2 Docker container but rather directly from the WSL filesystem , copy the installer into the Linux filesystem, assuming you put the installer into Documents: